-Food Planet Prize Jury Member Lindiwe Majele Sibanda runs the African Research Universities Alliance (ARUA) Centre of Excellence in Sustainable Food Systems at the University of Pretoria.
+Food Planet Prize Jury Member Lindiwe Majele Sibanda is an animal scientist and a practicing farmer with extensive experience, serving as a policy advisor to numerous African governments and global institutions.
+She serves as Chair of the Council at the National University of Science and Technology in Zimbabwe and as Extra Ordinary Professor at the University of Pretoria, South Africa.
 Former CEO and Head of Mission of the Food, Agriculture and Natural Resources Policy Analysis Network (FANRPAN), Professor Sibanda is also a serving member of Champions 12.3 coalition, and a serving Board member for the ONE CGIAR, World Vegetable, and Nestlé.
 She has received numerous awards for her work with agriculture and food security in Africa.

 Q: What do you see as the most pressing issue(s) in reshaping the global food system?